melezhik/chef-plugin/README.md

 ## chef_publisher

+### chef json template
+If you define one, chef_publisher will generate chef json file, based on the template.
+Check out chef wiki to get know about chef json files.

 ### run chef client in remote host
 chef-client will be run on remote server with chef json file located at $WORKSPACE/build/chef.json